ragnarlotus/vue-flux/README.md

 ## Performance

-Weight is just 44KB so is pretty light having only the essential CSS.
+Weight is just 63KB so is pretty light having only the essential CSS.
 It also does not require a high end computer as animations are performed with CSS3 hardware acceleration.

 ## Included transitions
 * Fade: fades from one image to next.
+* Kenburn: fade and zoom from one image to next.
 * Swipe: swipes the image to display next like uncovered with a curtain.
 * Slide 2D: slides the image horizontally revealing the next.
 * Slide 3D: turns the image to a side like if place in a cube.